 For the year ended December 31, 2010, the turnover and net profit of Yubei Steering were approximately RMB905 million and RMB40 million, respectively.
 For the year ended December 31, 2011, the turnover and net profit of Yubei Steering were approximately RMB1,082 million and RMB37 million, respectively.
 For the year ended December 31, 2012, the turnover and net profit of Yubei Steering were approximately RMB1,298 million and RMB44 million, respectively.
+For the six months ended June 30, 2013, the turnover and net profit of Yubei Steering were approximately RMB390 million and RMB11 million, respectively.

 Yubei Steering's customers are mainly located in the PRC, Russia and Turkey.
 In 2012, approximately 3.6% of Yubei Steering's sales was to customers in non-PRC markets, and approximately 96.4% of Yubei Steering's sales was to customers in the PRC market.
+For the six months ended June 30, 2013, approximately 1.5% of Yubei Steering's sales were to customers in non-PRC markets, and approximately 98.5% of Yubei Steering's sales were to customers in the PRC market.

 Nexteer Suzhou, an indirect wholly-owned subsidiary of the Company, carries out certain transactions with Yubei Steering.
-See the section headed "Connected Transactions - Continuing Connected Transactions - Non-exempt Continuing Connected Transactions - Yubei Purchase Agreements."
+See "Connected Transactions - Continuing Connected Transactions - Non-exempt Continuing Connected Transactions - Yubei Purchase Agreements."